Hello world! I am a PhD candidate studying Physics. I love technology, photography, music, and my family.

 I have worked on searching for a cosmic bulk flow.
 We looked at data from the Union2.1 SN Ia data set and searched for the singlature cosine in the Hubble diagram residuals.
 This work was published in the summer of 2016 in ApJ.

-Now I am working on invesitgating systmatic uncertatinties of SN Ia.
-We again look at the Hubble diagram residuals, but now are comparing them to properties of where a supernova occured in a galaxy.
-We are using new data, to see if properties of the stellar population, like age, has any consitent effect on the intrinsic brightness of SN Ia.
+Now I am working on investigating systematic uncertainties of SN Ia.
+We again look at the Hubble diagram residuals, but now are comparing them to properties of where a supernova occurred in a galaxy.
+We are using new data, to see if properties of the stellar population, like age, has any consistent effect on the intrinsic brightness of SN Ia.

 Download a PDF copy of my CV or read it below.